ExtTS/generator/README.md

 ## Features
 - Unzips necessary source files, parse (by JS Duck) and generates TypeScript definition files.
 - Generates definitions as single file or in multiple files (not to work with one very large file).
+- Generates all classes, interfaces and members with optional JS Docs.
 - Generates definitions with optional custom documentation base URL to generate JS Docs links into your custom offline documentation.
-- Generates all classes, interfaces and members with optional JS Docs.
+- Generates definitions with no access modifiers like `private`, `protected` or `public`, because then there is not possible to extend classes like that into interfaces to declare objects to extend class.
+Access modifiers are declared in JS Docs as `@private`, `@protected` or `@public`.
 - Generates definitions always for Ext.JS core, optionally for chosen packages.
 - Generates definitions for:
   - All Ext.JS framework classes as it is (including singletons as it is) like: